vishalpadhariya/autoaltify/readme.txt

 Enable the "Auto-generate on upload" setting to automatically generate ALT text for newly uploaded images.

 = Bulk Run All Media =
-1. Go to Settings → AltPilot
+1. Go to Settings → AutoAltify
 2. Click "Run ALT Generator on all media (missing only)"
 3. Watch the progress bar
 4. Only processes images without existing ALT text